Trump meets with French President Macron as uncertainty grows about US ties to Europe and Ukraine

 That complicated dynamic makes this week's task all the more difficult for Macron and Starmer, leaders of two of America's closest allies, as they try to navigate talks with Trump.

-Macron said he intends to tell Trump that it's in the joint interest of Americans and Europeans not to show weakness to Putin during U.S.-led negotiations to end the war in Ukraine.
-He also suggested that he'll make the case that how Trump handles Putin could have enormous ramifications for U.S. dealings with China, the United States' most significant economic and military competitor.
+Macron said he intended to tell Trump it's in the joint interest of Americans and Europeans not to show weakness to Putin during U.S.-led negotiations to end the war in Ukraine.
+He also suggested he'll make the case that how Trump handles Putin could have enormous ramifications for U.S. dealings with China, the United States' most significant economic and military competitor.

 “You can’t be weak in the face of President Putin.
 It’s not you, it’s not your trademark, it’s not in your interest," Macron said on social media.
 "How can you then be credible in the face of China if you’re weak in the face of Putin?’”

 Yet, Trump has shown a considerable measure of respect for the Russian leader.
-Trump said this month that he would like to see Russia rejoin what is now the Group of Seven major economies.
+Trump said this month he'd like to see Russia rejoin what is now the Group of Seven major economies.
 Russia was suspended from the G8 after Moscow’s 2014 annexation of Ukraine’s Crimea region.

 Trump dismissed Zelenskyy's complaints about Ukraine and Europe not being included in the opening of U.S.-Russia talks, suggesting he's been negotiating “with no cards, and you get sick of it.”